War (in) Pieces, Part 3

 I pulled or tore my quad muscle in my leg sometime in the last two weeks at OCS.
 I needed to limp to formation and when I ran I looked like one of the apes from the movie Planet of the Apes.
 Some people called me “the Gimp” from Pulp Fiction- other people called me Cornelius like the ape in the movie.
 The only thing that mattered was that I wouldn’t quit and everyone- the other candidates, my DI’s and my platoon commander knew it.

 One night toward the end of OCS the DI’s separated the married guys from the single guys and sent us to separate classrooms.
 An officer told both groups that North Korea had invaded South Korea and declared war.
 The officer told us we would be graduating early from OCS and we’d all be commissioned as 2nd Lieutenants and command provisional infantry platoons in Korea.
 The DI’s wanted to watch how we reacted to the news.
 Some candidates were ra-ra and others were crying.
 I didn’t want to die in some shitty Korean ditch but I didn’t say a word.
 I just kept my mouth shut.
 A few hours later they told us it was a drill.
-A few months later they wouldn’t need to pretend there was a war.
+A few months later it wasn’t pretend

 I made it to the final inspection.
 It was freezing outside and while we stood in formation our hands froze while we waited for the OCS Commanding Officer.
 Colonel F. decided it was too cold to hold the inspection outdoors so we moved into the squad bay and stood at attention next to our racks.
 Colonel F. and his staff moved down the squad bay and when he stood in front of each candidate we had to greet him and perform inspection arms- a multi-step rifle drill movement that presents a cleared rifle to the inspecting officer.